How to show arrows to display the relationship between formulas and cells in Excel?

 2. For tracing precedents or dependents of multiple cells, you need to repeat the above steps until all arrows are displayed.

 It is time-consuming to show all arrows of multiple cells one by one.
-If you want to automatically show the arrows between cells, please try the Trace Precedents and Dependents utility of Kutools for Excel.
+If you want to automatically show the arrows between cells, please try the Monitor Precedents and Dependents utility of Kutools for Excel.